CarterGames/AudioManager/README.md

 ```

 For more information on all of this, please consult the documentation: https://carter.games/docs/audiomanager/3x

+## Example Scene
+Please see the example project .zip for an example of the asset usage.
+It couldn't be provided in the package due to how the asset handles the audio library automation.

 ## Documentation
 You can access a online of the documentation here: <a href="https://carter.games/audiomanager">Online Documentation</a>.
 A offline copy if provided with the package and asset if needed.